-Andy Moses, senior vice president of sales and solutions for Penske Logistics, said visibility within the supply chain and the ability to track goods from the point of origin to the final delivery is giving shippers and consumers alike the assurance they desire.
+Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, said visibility within the supply chain and the ability to track goods from the point of origin to the final delivery is giving shippers and consumers alike the assurance they desire.

 Using Technology in the Supply Chain